dreampulse/modelizer/README.md

 **The epic ORM-Mapper you want to use for every Web-Application**

 You can access the Model-API directly from your JavaScript-Client and from the Node.js-Server in the same way.
-Modelizer has an very strong filter based security API, so that you can decide which objects can be accessed in which way from the client.
+Modelizer has a very strong filter based security API, so that you can decide which objects can be accessed in which way from the client.
 Alongside Modelizer generates a beautiful REST-API.

-Modelizer was designed as a very thin layer which can fit seamlessly in every sofware architecture.
+Modelizer was designed as a very thin layer which can fit seamlessly in your  software architecture.
 All examples show how perfect MongoDB, express and AngularJS fits together.

 Currently Modelizer is in Alpha-Stage, so the API could change at any time.
-If you're interested to support us or need support using Modelizer don't hesitate to write an E-Mail to jonathan.haeberle@gmail.com.
+If you're interested to support us or need support using Modelizer doesn’t  hesitate to write an E-Mail.

 ## Installation